GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 1. Go to **js/flows-js/src/prompts.ts**.
 You should see code that looks like this in the method **getPrompts()**.

-    ```text
+    ```ts
-    // Look at the prompt in the ts file, markdown might not render it properly.
+    // Look at the prompt in the code file, markdown might not render it properly.
     export const QueryTransformPromptText = `
     Here are the inputs:
     * userProfile: (May be empty)